btrettel/specialized-bibs/README.md

-# small-bibs
+# specialized-bibs

-This is an index of small bibliographic databases.
-By small, I mean much smaller than major databases like Scopus.
-A database with over 100,000 entries could still be "small" here.
-Over a million entries is not likely "small".
-These databases are often far more specialized than large databases like Scopus, may have curated the entries, may have more specific subject categories, keywords, or annotations than a larger database, and are often developed by individuals or professional societies rather than for-profit corporations.
-In other words, these smaller bibliographic databases often are developed with more care.
+This is an index of specialized bibliographic databases.
+The specialization contrasts with databases like Scopus.
+These databases may have curated the entries (beyond limiting to a particular area), may have more specific subject categories, keywords, or annotations than a less specialized database, and are often developed by individuals or professional societies rather than for-profit corporations.
+In other words, these specialized bibliographic databases often are developed with more care.

 I'm using the word "database" here broadly, including everything from actual software with a SQL database down to .bib files and even .html and .txt files merely listing citations.